advaced/advaced-org-website/README.md

-# advaced-org-website
+# Advaced.org
-Advaced.org is a primary online resource for everyone interested in the cryptocurrency
+A primary online resource for everyone interested in the cryptocurrency